For the fifth straight year Austin-area home sales set a record in 2015 according to the Austin Board of Realtors.

 Amy Bernhard an agent with Realty Austin said she thinks the housing market “will be the same or even a little better than last year.”

 “Everything has appreciated very organically” Bernhard said.
 “I don’t think we’re in any sort of bubble.”

-Paul Peters, recruiting manager at Assurance Financial, a Louisiana-based residential mortgage lender, said the company plans to open a major regional mortgage loan production office in Austin, which is “high on our list of expansion markets.”
+Paul Peters recruiting manager an Assurance Financial a Louisiana-based residential mortgage lender said the company plans to open a major regional mortgage loan production office in Austin which is “high on our list of expansion markets.”